Peter Brook (painter): Life and career

-It was only when he was offered a contract with Agnews of London that Peter was able to become a full time artist.
-He worked with Agnews for many years, with numerous exhibitions in London, as well as in the USA and Australia, though Peter himself never travelled abroad.
+It was only when he was offered a contract with Thomas Agnew & Sons of London that Brook was able to become a full time artist.
+He worked with Agnew's for many years, with numerous exhibitions in London, as well as in the US and Australia, although Brook himself never travelled abroad.

 He was elected to the Royal Society of British Artists in 1962.

 His work caught the eye of many celebrities of the day including Rodney Bewes, Frank Windsor, Tom Courtenay and others.
-His most famous collector was Yorkshire born Hollywood star James Mason, who purchased over 20 of Peters original paintings.
-Peter Brook featured in the documentary "Home James" which saw James Mason visit his home town of Huddersfield and saw clips of him out walking on the moors with Peter Brook as well as a brief glimpse of Peter at work in his studio.
+Yorkshire-born Hollywood star James Mason purchased more than 20 of Brook's original paintings.
+Brook appears in the television documentary Home James which sees Mason visit his home town of Huddersfield and has clips of him out walking on the moors with Brook.

-Peter Brook's work is held in the Tate Gallery and he has featured, twice, in the annual desk diaries.